October Health – 2025 Report

 -

-Encourage Breaks: Implement regular breaks throughout the day to reduce fatigue and maintain focus.
+Implement policies that encourage short, regular breaks throughout the day to reduce fatigue and stress. -

-Provide Access to Mental Health Resources: Utilize platforms like October for group sessions and assessments that focus on stress management and sleep improvement strategies.
+Consider using platforms like October for group sessions on stress management and sleep health, helping employees share experiences and solutions.